reidmorrison/parallel_minion/README.md

 - Any exceptions raised in Minions are captured and propagated back to the calling thread when #result is called
-- Makes exception handling simple with a drop-in replacement in existing code
+- Makes exception handling simple with a drop-in replacement for existing code
+- Avoids having to implement more complex actors and supervisors required by some concurrency frameworks

 Timeouts